mirage/mirage-www/tmpl/wiki/hello-world.md

 YES!
 ```

-Of course, this scheme doesn't really scale up to large website, and we often
+Of course, this scheme doesn't really scale up to large websites, and we often
 need a more elaborate configuration for larger datasets depending on how we are
 deploying our unikernels (i.e. for development or production).
 Switch to the
 [kv_ro/](https://github.com/mirage/mirage-skeleton/tree/master/kv_ro) directory,